Devsoc-BPGC/auto-campnet/README.md

 # Auto-campnet GUI

+## Transfer notice

+This repo will now be a public archive, head to [DevSoc BPGC's](https://github.com/Devsoc-BPGC/auto-campnet-gui-rustlang) fork to get latest updates.

 ### What is it?

 A small cross platform application that manages logging in to BITS Goa campus network automatically